openMF/mobile-wallet/README.md

 ## Building the Code

-1. Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git
+1. Fork the Project then Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git

 2. Open Android Studio.